uptane/uptane.github.io/deployment/customizations.md

 Implementers MAY use Uptane in conjunction with other protocols already being used to send updates to the vehicle.

-For example, implementers MAY use SSL / TLS to encrypt the connection between primaries and the image and director repositories as well as the time server.
+For example, implementers MAY use [SSL / TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) to encrypt the connection between primaries and the image and director repositories as well as the time server.

-For example, implementers MAY use OMA Device Management (OMA-DM) to send Uptane metadata, images, and other messages to primaries.
+For example, implementers MAY use [OMA Device Management](https://en.wikipedia.org/wiki/OMA_Device_Management) (OMA-DM) to send Uptane metadata, images, and other messages to primaries.

-For example, implementers MAY Unified Diagnostic Services (UDS) to transport Uptane metadata, images, and other messages between primaries and secondaries.
+For example, implementers MAY use [Unified Diagnostic Services](https://en.wikipedia.org/wiki/Unified_Diagnostic_Services) (UDS) to transport Uptane metadata, images, and other messages between primaries and secondaries.

 Any system being used to transport images to ECUs needs to modified only to also transport Uptane metadata, and other messages.
 Note that Uptane does not require network traffic between the director and image repositories and primaries, as well as between primaries and secondaries, to be authenticated.